arjunmehta/heartbeats/README.md

 The API is fairly straightforward, though it's good to be aware of nuances in its use.

 ### The Heart
-To create a new heartbeat you, obviously, need to create a new heart.
-A heart has a core heartrate, and beats at a specified interval.
-Hearts can also spawn new "Pulses" which are used to catch a "beat" from the Heart.

 #### Constructor: new heartbeats.Heart(heartrate)
 Creates a new "Heart" that beats at a certain heartrate in milliseconds.